RedisLabs/redislabs-docs/content/modules/redisgraph/release-notes/redisgraph-2.2-release-notes.md

 Details:

 - Bugfixes:
-    - #[1475](https://github.com/RedisGraph/RedisGraph/pull/1475) Fix erroneous property update when using `SET` with an unindexed property followed by an indexed own.
+    - #[1475](https://github.com/RedisGraph/RedisGraph/pull/1475) Fix erroneous property update when using `SET` with an unindexed property followed by an indexed one.
     - #[1473](https://github.com/RedisGraph/RedisGraph/pull/1473) Fix backwards compatibility issue in rebuilding and dropping exact-match and full-text indexes.

 ## RedisGraph 2.2.9 (December 2020)